Nick Ritchie

 Trident in UK Politics and Public Opinion

 Nuclear weapons policy looks set to feature as a political issue in the 2015 general election.
 A broad consensus on UK nuclear weapons policy since of the end of the Cold War amongst the party leaderships of the three main Westminster parties has been disturbed by the debate on whether and, if so, how to replace the current Trident nuclear weapons system.
-This has been exacerbated by a coalition government in which the Liberal Democrats have broken ranks and moved towards active consideration of a smaller, cheaper replacement for Trident that does not entail continuous deployment of nuclear weapons at sea.

-Op-Ed: David Cameron’s nuclear fantasy land
+Op-Ed: David Cameron’s Nuclear Fantasy Land

 Meet Our Authors